Clones Abbey

 This drawing from c.
 1587 shows the church of the Augustinian abbey, labelled a churche, still standing with its tower and choir at the site of the graveyard, east of the round tower and west of the surviving ruin of the small Romanesque church.

 Clones Abbey is a ruined monastery that later became an Augustinian abbey in the twelfth century, and its main sights are ecclesiastical.
-The Abbey was formerly known as St. Tighernach Abbey, and was referred to locally as the "wee abbey".
+It was formerly known as St. Tighernach Abbey, and was referred to locally as the "wee abbey".
 Parochial and monastic settlements were separated, and it seems likely that the building became the Abbey of St. Peter and Paul.
 In the Book of Armagh and Annals of Ulster the word Clones is referenced as "Clauin Auis" and "Cluain Auiss," respectively.
 As there is no word in standard dictionaries of Old Irish that give the form "auis" or "eois", Seosamh Ó Dufaigh has speculated that the word is a cognate of the Welsh word for point or a tip: "awch".
-Although, Bearnard O'Dubhthaigh disputes this theory on the grounds that the earlier form of "awch" is "afwch".
-Folklore suggests that the monastic town was originally called "Cluin Innish" on account of it being surrounded by water.
+Bearnard O'Dubhthaigh disputes this theory on the grounds that the earlier form of "awch" is "afwch".
+Folklore suggests that the monastic town was originally called "Cluin Innish" due to being surrounded by water.

 History

 The Town of Clones and the Abbey were founded by St. Tigernach (anglicised St. Tierney) in the 6th century.
 St. Tigernach or Tierney's abbey was dedicated to St. Peter and St. Paul.
 The abbey was destroyed by fire in 836, 1095, and 1184.
-In 1207, Hugh de Lacy destroyed the abbey and town; but five years after they were rebuilt by the English, who also erected a castle here.
+In 1207, Hugh de Lacy destroyed the abbey and town, but five years later, they were rebuilt by the English, who also erected a castle here.
 The ruins of a 12th-century abbey can be found on Abbey Street, along with a sarcophagus with worn animal-head carvings reputed to have been built to house the remains of St. Tigernach, and a 9th-century truncated 22m-high round tower, which was originally about 75 ft high and had a conical cap; and a well-preserved 10th-century high cross on the Diamond, decorated with drama-charged biblical stories such as Daniel in the lion's den, Abrahams sacrifice of Isaac, Adam and the tree and the serpent.
-On the reverse side, new testament scenes are illustrated.
+On the reverse side, New Testament scenes are illustrated.
 The multiplication of the loaves, the miracle at Cana, the baptism of Christ.

 The Protestant reformation lead to the suppression of the monasteries by Henry VIII in the 16th century, and the monastic settlement in Clones was destroyed.
 By the 17th century the abbey was a ruin, but solitary monks continued to live in the locality up until the 18th century.
 An English garrison was later established within the ruins.

 Style

 The church is Romanesque in style and is evidence of the Roman church in Clones.
 The round-headed window is interesting, the head of which was cut out of a single stone.
-On the northern wall, there is a small Celtic cross sculptured in relief on a stone.
+On the northern wall is a small Celtic cross sculptured in relief on a stone.